alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 # The Problem
-Construction is a long process and making sure a customer is happy throughout a build is challenging and the highest priority.
+Constructing a dream home is a long process.
+Ensuring a customer is happy throughout their build is the highest priority.

 ---